A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Communication and Networking

-\item \textit{Multi-dimensional Collaboration}: Maintenance of the Metaverse entails a multi-dimensional collaboration between VSPs and PSPs in both the physical world and the virtual worlds~\cite{pan2021network}.
-For example, as discussed in Section \ref{sec:archi}, the physical edge networks, e.g., sensor networks operated by PSPs, need to collect information in the physical world regularly to ensure the freshness of information for synchronization and construction of the virtual worlds.
-In return, the actions done in the virtual worlds can result in actuation in the physical world.
-This loop requires the collaboration of a multitude of physical devices and their digital twins over multiple dimensions, including time and space. \end{enumerate}
+\begin{enumerate} \item \textit{Immersive 3D streaming:} To blur the boundary of the physical and virtual worlds, 3D streaming enables the immersive experience of users in the Metaverse to be delivered to millions of users at mobile edge networks. \item \textit{Multi-sensory communications:} The Metaverse consists of multiple 3D virtual worlds~\cite{what2021nivida}, where users can immerse as avatars with multi-sensory perception, including visual, auditory, haptic, and kinesthetic.
+Therefore, edge users need to have ubiquitous connectivity to the Metaverse to access the 3D multimedia services, such as AR/VR and the tactile Internet, anytime and anywhere. \item \textit{Real-time interaction:} Massive types of interactions, including human-to-human (H2H), human-to-machine (H2M), and machine-to-machine (M2M) communications, form the basis for user-user and user-avatar real-time interactions in the Metaverse.
+Therefore, social multimedia services in the Metaverse have to be delivered under stringent requirements in real-time interactions, such as motion-to-photon latency~\cite{zhao2017estimating}, interaction latency, and haptic perception latency. \item \textit{Seamless physical-virtual synchronization:} To provide seamless synchronization services among the physical and virtual worlds, physical and virtual entities need to communicate and update their real-time statuses with each other.
+The importance and valuation of synchronizing data may be affected by the age of information (AoI) or the value of information (VoI)~\cite{popovski2021internet}. \item \textit{Multi-dimensional collaboration:} Maintenance of the Metaverse entails a multi-dimensional collaboration of VSPs and PSPs in both the physical and virtual worlds~\cite{pan2021network}.
+For example, as discussed in Section \ref{sec:archi}, the physical entities in edge networks, e.g., sensor networks operated by PSPs, need to collect information in the physical world regularly to ensure the freshness of information for P2V synchronization.
+In return, decisions in the virtual worlds can be transformed into actuation in the physical world.
+This loop requires the collaboration of a multitude of physical and virtual entities over multiple dimensions, e.g., time and space. \end{enumerate}